probablyshabina/emission-springboot/README.md

 CSV which is used to retrive the information can be found inside ./data folder.
 Complete API Documentation can be found here https://documenter.getpostman.com/view/14855218/2s93eSZvep

+This is a submission repository of the assesment I faced during the interview process of Rootcode Internship